 A state grant program that helps companies increase export sales is funding new activities because of COVID-19 travel difficulties.

-The Global Access Program (GAP) is now providing grants for e-commerce, digital marketing, marketing media design, and certain certifications.
+The Global Access Program (GAP) is now providing grants for e-commerce, digital marketing, marketing media design, and certain certifications based on how to use guest posts to rank your site.

 SEDA-Council of Governments’ (SEDA-COG) Export Development program assists businesses with application development, submittal, reporting, and reimbursement, among other assistance.